 Mount Agung eruption: MFA officers deployed at Bali airport to assist Singaporeans

-SINGAPORE: The Ministry of Foreign Affairs (MFA) deployed a crisis response team (CRT) at the Ngurah Rai Airport in Bali on Monday (Nov 27), which remained closed after Mount Agung erupted for a second time.
+SINGAPORE: The Ministry of Foreign Affairs (MFA) on Monday (Nov 27) deployed a crisis response team (CRT) at the Ngurah Rai Airport in Bali, which remained closed after Mount Agung erupted for a second time.

 The team would provide consular assistance to Singaporeans affected by the closure, said the Singapore embassy in Jakarta in a Facebook post.